renatabiniek/moodbox/README.md

 **Registered User:**

-* As a registered user, I can sign into my account so that I can view tools and manage my posts.
+* As a registered user, I can sign in to my account so that I can view tools and manage my posts.
 * As a registered user I can see my username displayed on the page after I log in so that I know the login status.
 * As a registered user, I can sign out of my account when finished, so that I know I am signed out securely.
-* As a registered user, I can view a paginated list of tools so I can select a new technique to try.
+* As a registered user, I can view a paginated list of tools so that I can select a new technique to try.
 * As a registered user, I can open a tool item so that I can see more information and steps necessary to use it.
 * As a registered user, I can view the number of likes on a tool item so that I can decide if this technique helped others.
 * As a registered user, I can view comments on an individual tool item so that I can see even more tips and suggestions about it.